 Case Study: Angel receives an insulin pump

-When the student’s treatment regime is changed, his parents will ask the diabetes treating team for an updated diabetes management plan.
-His parents will provide the updated diabetes management plan to the school, to make sure that his teachers and other relevant staff (including the designated staff members) know how the device works and what it means for the student on a day-to-day basis.
+When Angel’s treatment regime is changed, his parents will ask the clinical treating team for an updated diabetes management plan.
+His parents will provide the updated diabetes management plan to the school, to make sure that his teachers and other relevant staff (including the designated staff members) know how the device works and what it means for Angel on a day-to-day basis.

-The designated staff may require additional training to understand how the insulin pump works, which they can complete through the diabetes in schools program.
-The boy’s parents and diabetes treating team will make sure that he knows how to use the device and feels confident using it and wearing it.
-As the student gets used to his new treatment, there may be additional communication between his parents and the designated staff at the school to ensure that he is well supported during this time.
+The designated staff may require additional training to understand how the insulin pump works, which they can complete through the Diabetes in Schools program.
+Angel’s parents and clinical treating team will make sure that he knows how to use the device and feels confident using it and wearing it.
+As Angel gets used to his new treatment, there may be additional communication between his parents and the designated staff at the school to ensure that he is well supported during this time.

 Level 3 Individualised Skills Training is designed for designated school staff and focuses on the individual student’s type 1 diabetes management including insulin administration, glucose monitoring or hypo management.
 This practical face-to-face training is delivered in the school by a qualified healthcare professional.

 >> Refer your school for training